Introduction

 }

-To set up the NFS server, we need to configurate several things:
+To set up the GlusterFS server, we need to configure several things:

 1. open ports for the clients to connect: we will actually disable the entire firewall for simplicity stakes, but we could be more precise in the ports we open